pauleveritt/pycharm_companion/docs/tutorials/react_typescript/class_state/index.rst

 ==============

 Sometimes we want a counter that starts somewhere besides zero.
 Let's pass in an optional prop for the starting value.
-First, the test:
+First, the test in ``Counter.test.tsx``:

 .. code-block:: typescript